View Arthur DeAngelo's Obituary on nhregister.com and share memories

 He is survived by a son, Richard (Ruth) DeAngelo of Guilford, two daughters, Gloria DePalma of East Haven and Cherie Adamczyk of New Haven, a brother, Frank "Chubbie" DeAngelo, Jr. of Ansonia, as well as nine grandchildren and three great-granddaughters.
 Besides his wife, he was predeceased by his parents, Frank and Julia Baldino DeAngelo, four brothers, Armand, Salvatore, Albert and Harry DeAngelo and three sisters, Christina Raccio, Anna Pandolfi and Raffie Swiderski.

-A Mass of Christian Burial will be celebrated in the Parish of St. Pio Pietrelcina at St. Vincent dePaul Church, Taylor Ave., Friday morning at 11 a.m.
+A funeral procession will leave the East Haven Memorial Longobardi – Brennan Funeral Home, 425 Main St., East Haven, 203-467-1708, Friday morning at 10:30 for a Mass of Christian Burial to be celebrated in the Parish of St. Pio Pietrelcina at St. Vincent dePaul Church, Taylor Ave., East Haven at 11 am.
 Burial with full military honors will take place at All Saints Cemetery, North Haven.
-Friends may call on Thursday (TODAY) from 5 to 8 p.m.
-The East Haven Memorial Longobardi – Brennan Funeral Home, 425 Main St., East Haven, 203-467-1708, is in charge of arrangements.
+Friends may call on Thursday from 5 to 8 pm.
 Memorial contributions may be made to Connecticut Hospice, 100 Double Beach Rd., Branford 06405.
 Please visit Tully's memorial page at easthavenmemorial.com and sign his guest book.

 Published in The New Haven Register on May 9, 2019